The Sketch Show

-The Sketch Show is a British television sketch comedy programme, featuring mainly British comedians, with the addition of Australian comedian Kitty Flanagan from series 2.
+The Sketch Show is a British television sketch comedy programme, featuring British comedians, with the addition of Australian comedian Kitty Flanagan from series 2.
 It aired on ITV between 2001 and 2004.
 The show was first commissioned in 2001 and was co-produced by a company owned by Steve Coogan.
-Despite the first series winning the BAFTA Television Award for Best Comedy, the second series was cancelled due to poor viewing figures.
-The final two episodes have never been broadcast.

-A spinoff of the same title was produced in the United States.
-It was cancelled after 4 episodes and had a run of 6 episodes.

 The show started at the Edinburgh Festival Fringe in 1999, and starred Lee Mack, Catherine Tate and Dan Antopolski.
-Mack later expressed regret at not including them in the TV show, stating: "I'm not a great believer in regret, but looking back over the last eighteen years of me doing this job, not keeping our sketch show Bits together and jumping at the first offer to put a version of it on telly is probably the biggest mistake I've made."
+Mack later expressed regret at not including them in the TV show.

 Cast

 The original line-up of the cast was Lee Mack, Jim Tavaré, Tim Vine, Karen Taylor and Ronni Ancona.

 For the second series, Kitty Flanagan replaced Ancona, who left to concentrate on BBC One's Alistair McGowan's Big Impression (which was shortened to simply Big Impression to reflect Ancona playing as many parts as McGowan himself).
 Again, sketches featured performers using their own names.

 With the exception of some child actors in certain sketches, there were no guest stars at any point during the programme.